xlooser404/xlooser404/README.md

-- 👋 Hi, I’m @xlooser404
+- 👋 Hi, I’m Shan Romesh
-- 👀 I’m interested in Web Development using Angular,mongoDB.
+- 👀 I’m interested in Web Development using react,mongoDB. and mobile app development using flutter
-- 🌱 I’m currently learning in Esoft Metro Campus
+- 🌱 I’m currently learning in cyber security and digital forencis in kingston university and already completed HND in software engineeering - pearson
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Loozi